MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create a new Azure AD user (replace the `<password>` placeholder with a random, complex password):

-   > **Note**: Ensure that you remember the password you used.
-You will need it later in this and subsequent labs.:
+   > **Note**: Ensure that you record the password you used.
+You will need it later in this and subsequent labs.

    ```powershell
    $userName = 'aadsyncuser'